digitalcytometry/cytospace/README.md

 You can see this list of variables and default values for running CytoSPACE from the commmand line as well at any time by calling `cytospace` along with the `-h` or
 `--help` flag, i.e., `cytospace -h`.

+### Choosing a solver
+CytoSPACE provides three solver options:
+1. `lapjv` By default, CytoSPACE calls the `lapjv` solver from package `lapjv`.
+This solver is a fast implementation of the Jonker-Volgenant shortest augmenting path assignment algorithm and returns a globally optimal solution given the objective function as defined in our paper [cite].
+As noted above, however, this package is not supported on all systems as it achieves its speedup through use of AVX2 instructions.
+This solver will be selected by default and can be specified explicitly by passing arguments `--method shortest_augmenting_path --solver-method lapjv` to `cytospace`.
+2. `lap` A second solver option is the `lapjv` solver from package `lap`.
+This solver also implements the Jonker-Volgenant shortest augmenting path assignment algorithm to return the same globally optimal solution given the objective function defined in the paper.
+Furthermore, it is broadly supported and works on all standard operating systems.
+However, it takes 3-4 times as long to run as the `lapjv` solver from the `lapjv` package, so we only recommend it for systems that do not support the previous option.
+This solver can be selected by passing arguments `--method shortest_augmenting_path --solver-method lap` to `cytospace`.
+3. `cost_scaling_push_relabel` A third solver option is the `cost_scaling_push_relabel` method from `ortools`.
+This solver uses a different method than the first two, an assignment algorithm called the cost scaling push relabel method.
+This algorithm approximates assignment costs to integer values and so does not guarantee identical results to the first two methods, though it returns a globally optimal solution __after approximation__ given the objective function defined in the paper.
+This solver has a similar running time to the first option.
+This solver can be selected by passing arguments `--method cost_scaling_push_relabel -` to `cytospace`.

 ### Other ways CytoSPACE can be run:
 1. You can call the `cytospace.py` script directly with python:
  `python cytospace/cytospace.py`